 About

-Saskia is the author of non-fiction works A Country in Mind: Memoir with Landscape and Curating Sydney (with Jill Bennett) and the novel Borrowed Eyes.
+She is the author of non-fiction works A Country in Mind: Memoir with Landscape and (with Jill Bennett) Curating Sydney, and the novel Borrowed Eyes.
 Her books have been shortlisted for the NSW Premier’s Literary Awards, a Dobbie Award and the Adelaide Festival Awards for Literature.
-Her essays, reviews and scholarly articles are published nationally and internationally.

-She has held several research fellowships, including at the Rachel Carson Center for Environment & Society in Munich (a joint initiative of the Ludwig Maximilian University and the Deutsches Museum), and at the University of Edinburgh.
+She has held several research fellowships including at the Rachel Carson Center for Environment & Society in Munich, and at the University of Edinburgh.

 ‘What a riveting and illuminating book!
 Peaking moves with agile grace between memoir, history, art and the natural world in this far-reaching meditation on testing the body.
 It’s brilliant on exhilaration and fear – and everything else Saskia Beudel encounters along her way.’
 Michelle de Kretser